Feed Ingredients

 Fermentation

 Fermentation is the conversion or breakdown of a product by microorganisms.
-Through fermentation, microorganisms obtain the energy they need to live and reproduce.
-They produce enzymes, which during the fermentation process change the flavor, smell, appearance, digestibility, and shelf life of the product.
+The microorganisms gain the energy they need to live and reproduce through fermentation.
+They produce enzymes that change the taste, smell, appearance, digestibility, and shelf life of the product during the fermentation process.

 What is the function of fermentation?

-All the food you harvest will spoil eventually.
-Instead of throwing it away, food can ferment.
+All food you harvest will eventually spoil.
+Instead of throwing it away, the food can be fermented.
 This can take about 1 to 2 weeks.
-During the fermentation process, no odors or other unpleasant side effects are produced.
-This contrasts with composting, where the rotting process causes bad odors.
-The food or residual waste gains higher nutritional value during fermentation without rotting.
-The final product can be buried in the soil.
-The residual waste then becomes an important soil conditioner.
-This allows plants to obtain more energy and greater resistance against harmful bacteria and fungi.
+The fermentation process does not create any stink or other unpleasant side effects.
+This is in contrast to composting, where the rotting process causes bad odors.
+The food or waste gains higher nutritional value during fermentation without rotting.
+The end product can be buried in the soil.
+The waste then becomes an important soil improver.
+This gives plants more energy and greater resistance to harmful bacteria and fungi.

 How can we assist you?